hansreier/techreier/eDrops/src/main/resources/static/markdown/about/energy_en.md

 And by all means, call them wind turbine industrial facilities and not wind farms or parks, which sounds gentler.
 As soon as you connect to the national power grid, the problems, bureaucracy, and taxation arise.

-If we look at such local production in developing countries, it's worth noting that the climate is entirely different, and the bureaucracy and corruption are much worse.
+If we look at local production in developing countries, it's worth noting that the climate is entirely different, and the bureaucracy and corruption are much worse.
 Therefore, having local electricity production for a village without connecting to a grid provider would be a significant advantage and a great simplification.
 Old car batteries are used for energy storage.
 Regarding Norway, I hope for a simplification of the entire process, making it easier to install solar panels on buildings and sell excess electricity to the grid owner.
 However, even this may require investments in the local power grid, which can drive up grid fees.